This article was last updated on: October 2018

-Suddenly the firefighters began to test their machines for the reception, while the Airport continued operating as usual.
+Suddenly, the firefighters began to test their machines for the reception.
+Meanwhile, the Airport was operating as usual.

 Likewise, there was movement in the regional platform.
-People started to take their positions, and all they needed to receive the A380 was put in place.
+People started to take their positions.
+All they needed to receive the Airbus A380 was put in place.

 It was coming!
 In the control tower they were expecting… and controlling.

-The chosen one was the number 4 prototype, registered as F-WWDD, it had been the second to fly of the whole program.
-Below you can see the Airplane arriving from another point in the Airport, a video from my friendss Eduardo.
+The chosen one was the number 4 prototype, registered as F-WWDD.
+It had been the second to fly of the whole program.

-I would find that very same Airplane being demonstrated years later in Farnborough, United Kingdom.
+Years after Rionegro, I would find that very same Aeroplane.
+On a demonstration in Farnborough, United Kingdom.

-The day was over but the Airplane was going to remain until january the 14th being tested, and the Airport became a marketplace during that period, the crowd was always huge, and the traffic jam to get out was bad.
-Of course I returned like the aeronautical quidnunc I am.
+The Airport became a marketplace during that period, the crowd was always huge, and the traffic jam to get out was bad.
+Of course, I returned like the aeronautical quidnunc I am.

-On january the 11th I went back again with several friendss, even people not related to Aviation, we saw the Airplane and its operations that day, like in the photo below.
+We saw the Aeroplane and its operations that day, like in the photo below.

-I don’t think a DC-8 and an A380 will be together in Rionegro ever again.
+I don’t think a Douglas DC-8 and an Airbus A380 will be together in Rionegro ever again.

 Getting ready for the day’s tests.